MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 100.0.0000.00: March 8

+### Feature updates

+- **Improvements to the Cloud Site List Management experience for IE Mode.** Identify gaps in your enterprise site list by configuring reporting of site feedback with the [InternetExplorerIntegrationCloudUserSitesReporting](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudusersitesreporting) and [InternetExplorerIntegrationCloudNeutralSitesReporting](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudneutralsitesreporting) policies.
+You can view local site list URLs from users and potentially misconfigured neutral site URLs in the Microsoft Edge site lists experience in the M365 Admin Center.
+To learn more, see [Cloud Site List Management for Internet Explorer (IE) mode](/deployedge/edge-ie-mode-cloud-site-list-mgmt)

+- **Bidirectional Cookie Sharing for IE mode.** This feature expands on the cookie sharing capability already available and lets users sync specific session cookies from Internet Explorer/IE mode to Microsoft Edge.

+- **Preview PDF files in Microsoft Outlook and File Explorer.** Users can view a PDF file in a lightweight and rich read-only preview.
+Available for Outlook Desktop PDF attachments or for local PDF files using File Explorer.

+- **Installed web app synchronization across all desktop devices.** Websites or Progressive Web Apps (PWAs) that have been installed as applications will synchronize across all desktop devices that you've signed into and enabled sync on.
+They will show as "Available apps" for you to install.
+An app removed from one device will sync the removal on all devices.

+### Policy updates

+#### New Policies

+- [AdsTransparencyEnabled](/DeployEdge/microsoft-edge-policies#adstransparencyenabled) - Configure if the ads transparency feature is enabled
+- [ControlDefaultStateOfAllowExtensionFromOtherStoresSettingEnabled](/DeployEdge/microsoft-edge-policies#controldefaultstateofallowextensionfromotherstoressettingenabled) - Configure default state of Allow extensions from other stores setting
+- [DefaultWebHidGuardSetting](/DeployEdge/microsoft-edge-policies#defaultwebhidguardsetting) - Control use of the WebHID API
+- [EdgeAssetDeliveryServiceEnabled](/DeployEdge/microsoft-edge-policies#edgeassetdeliveryserviceenabled) - Allow features to download assets from the Asset Delivery Service
+- [HideRestoreDialogEnabled](/DeployEdge/microsoft-edge-policies#hiderestoredialogenabled) - Hide restore pages dialog after browser crash
+- [PDFSecureMode](/DeployEdge/microsoft-edge-policies#pdfsecuremode) - Secure mode and Certificate-based Digital Signature validation in native PDF reader
+- [PromptOnMultipleMatchingCertificates](/DeployEdge/microsoft-edge-policies#promptonmultiplematchingcertificates) - Prompt the user to select a certificate when multiple certificates match
+- [WebHidAskForUrls](/DeployEdge/microsoft-edge-policies#webhidaskforurls) - Allow the WebHID API on these sites
+- [WebHidBlockedForUrls](/DeployEdge/microsoft-edge-policies#webhidblockedforurls) - Block the WebHID API on these sites

+#### Deprecated Policy

+- [BackgroundTemplateListUpdatesEnabled](/DeployEdge/microsoft-edge-policies#backgroundtemplatelistupdatesenabled) - Enables background updates to the list of available templates for Collections and other features that use templates

+#### Obsoleted Policy

+- [AllowSyncXHRInPageDismissal](/DeployEdge/microsoft-edge-policies#allowsyncxhrinpagedismissal) - Allow pages to send synchronous XHR requests during page dismissal

 ## Version 99.0.1150.30: March 2